 Another is the plant-based, vegan, organic label; what is it worth in the society we live in?
 Not much as far as I’m concerned.
 People buy vegan products from supermarket shelves with the idea that they are healthy.
 Nothing could be further from the truth.
 I don’t want to throw everything on one pile, there are certainly beautiful vegan products.
 However, if you read the labels of many of the products, you will be shocked to find out what is in there.
 And in order to be allowed to use the organic label in the Netherlands, a product must meet many conditions.
 Due to the associated costs, a small producer is quickly left out.
 It’s a shame, there are very nice products that are really healthy and never get the attention they deserve.

 Next are your emotions (your pain, your sadness, your fear…) which we like to feed with sugar, alcohol, fat, cigarettes, coffee, or whatever tickles your fancy.
 Don’t worry, I’m not going to tell you to stop consuming all these things.
 That choice is yours.
-What I do ask is if you are aware of the emotional eating?
+What I do ask is if you are conscious of the emotional eating?

 Can you feel the difference between feeding your emotions and eating what your body desires?
 If your emotions crave chocolate, can you find a middle ground between the longing of your emotions and your body?
 Here is an example; your emotions want a bar of chocolate (fat and sugar), but your body prefers a more natural source of fat and sugar, I suggest you make a chocolate mousse of dates, avocado and cocoa.

-For me, intuitive eating is about understanding yourself.
+For me, conscious eating is about understanding yourself.
 It starts with insight into the reason behind your food choices.
 What drives you to make a choice?
 Am I tired, am I sad, am I bored, am I happy?
 Am I feeling social pressure?
 Am I triggered by marketing?
 Do I experience a shortage of time, money, space?
 When you have insight into the different layers of your being, you can start listening beyond everything that gets in the way of choosing what is right for you.

 You feel tired, and that’s why you want sugar or coffee, a pick-me-up, but does this quick fix serve you?
 Can you be honest with yourself at that moment?
 The insight can also be; the quick fix does not serve me, but I don’t experience the space to make a different choice right now.
 I set the intention to make a different choice when the feeling presents itself again.
-And in this moment, I choose to eat a snicker and drink an espresso.
+And in this moment, I choose to eat a snicker-bar and drink an espresso.

 A deep knowing that you are not at the mercy of your thoughts, your emotions.